 15. The rendered avatar media is sent back to the UE-A as feedback (same content as the one sent to the UE-B in step 13), e.g. to display a thumbnail view of the avatar to the UE-A in the IMS session.

-NOTE 11: If exception happened in security steps, the IMS session may not be established or may be established without avatar media.
+NOTE 11: If exception happened in security steps, the IMS session is potentially not be established or is potentially established without avatar media.

 6.7.2.2 Procedure to protect IMS DC based Avatar Communication (UE-A based Rendering)